 This post contains affiliate links to the products mentioned.
 Read our disclosure policy for more information.

-- FREE turkey template <—- Get the free printable template HERE
+- Turkey template <—- Get the printable template HERE

 - empty square tissue box